 Is your child being bullied?
 And what can you do to put a stop to it?

 When I was in the 5th grade a small group of girls from my class who used to be my friends turned against me and would pick on me and they would deliberately exclude me from their activities.

-I was called fat, annoying, a know-it-all, show-off, lame, a loser — and one day in the library they even tossed a book about vegetables onto my lap to either insinuate that I was as stupid as a vegetable or I was overweight so therefore should just stick to eating greens.
+I was called fat, annoying, a know-it-all, show-off, lame, a loser.
+One day in the library they even tossed a book about vegetables onto my lap to either insinuate that I was as stupid as a vegetable or I was overweight so therefore should just stick to eating greens.

 It made me dread going to school and I would feel anxious every time I stepped in the classroom.

-One of the “mean girls” was actually the daughter of my parents’ close friends, but my mum and dad were completely oblivious to the emotional trauma I was dealing with, and were confused as to why I refused to join them when our families planned outings together.
+One of the "mean girls" was actually the daughter of my parents' close friends.
+But my mum and dad were completely oblivious to the emotional trauma I was dealing with.
+They were confused as to why I refused to join them when our families planned outings together.

 No parent wants to discover that their child is on the receiving end of bullying, especially since it has been linked to cause an increase in suicide risk.

-So how will you know if your child is being bullied, and what exactly can you do about it?
+"Is my child being bullied?"
+How will you know and what exactly can you do about it?

 1. Reluctance to attend school